 Tata Nexon electric car

 Tata Motors launched the Nexon EV priced from Rs 13.99 lakh ex-showroom, making it India’s most affordable electric SUV, undercutting the MG ZS EV.
-The Nexon EV will be available in three variants – XM, XZ+ and XZ+ LUX – priced at Rs 13.99 lakh, Rs 14.99 lakh and Rs 15.99 lakh ex-showroom respectively.
+The Nexon EV is available in three variants – XM, XZ+ and XZ+ LUX – priced at Rs 13.99 lakh, Rs 14.99 lakh and Rs 15.99 lakh ex-showroom respectively.
 The Nexon EV will be available across 60 dealerships in 22 cities.
-The e-SUV gets a 30.2 kWh battery that drives a permanent magnet synchronous motor that produces a torque of 245 Nm.
-The Nexon EV can accelerate from 0 to 100 km/h in 9.9 seconds.
+The e-SUV gets a 30.2 kWh battery that drives a permanent magnet synchronous motor that produces a torque of 245 Nm and can accelerate from 0 to 100 km/h in 9.9 seconds.
 With a regular charger, the Nexon EV takes 8 hours to be fully charged and only 60 minutes with a fast charger.
 On a single charge, it will return a range of 312 km (ARAI-certified).

 MG ZS EV

 The Hyundai Kona was the car that kicked off the long-range electric car era in India.
-Priced currently at Rs 23.51 lakh, the Kona is powered by a high-voltage 39.2 kWh advanced lithium-ion polymer battery powering a 136 PS permanent-magnet synchronous motor.
+Priced currently at Rs 23.75 lakh (ex-showroom) in 11 cities of India, the Kona is powered by a high-voltage 39.2 kWh advanced lithium-ion polymer battery powering a 136 PS permanent-magnet synchronous motor.
 It develops 40.27 kgm of torque directed to the front wheels and can accelerate from 0 to 100 km/h in just 9.7 seconds.
 The Kona returns a range of 452 km in a single charge and can be charged to 80% capacity in 57 minutes with a 50 kW DC fast charger.